influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withTemplates(templates)
 ```

-Templates is a list of workflow templates used in a workflow
+"Templates is a list of workflow templates used in a workflow"

 ### fn spec.withTemplatesMixin